 Graduate Cooperative Education

 - Apply knowledge and skills in new, authentic contexts.

 - Integrate and use the deepened knowledge and skills in your academic programs.

-The Graduate School of Engineering placed nearly 1,000 students (primarily international students) with some of the most sought after technical skills in positions in the U.S. and globally during the 2019 academic year, a number that is on the rise.
-Co-op is part of the fabric of our academic program and we have a dedicated co-op team, including a global co-op team, that prepares students for the cooperative education experience through resume building, developing interview skills and guiding professional development.
+Over 1400 graduate students (primarily international students) in Northeastern’s Graduate School of Engineering were hired on co-op for their highly sought-after technical skills in positions in the U.S. and globally during the 2023 academic year.
+Co-op is part of the fabric of our academic program, and we have a dedicated co-op team, including a global co-op team, that prepares students for the cooperative education experience through resume building, developing interview skills and guiding professional development.
+Co-op positions are paid aligning with market wages.
 Co-op positions are available nationally and globally.

 Johnson & Johnson